 Sec.
 5(b)(4) requires that, for Federal lands that are not under mineral lease at the time of appraisal, such lands shall be valued without regard to the presence of any minerals that are subject to leasing under the Mineral Leasing Act of 1920.
 This provision would not affect the appraisals for lands that contain no mineral values.
 Additionally, it would not affect the appraisals for those lands that are already under Federal mineral lease.
-Rather, this provision would modify a standard appraisal by directing a reduction in the value of any eligible parcel by the value of any present minerals which are subject to leasing under the Mineral Leasing Act of 1920, but not under lease.
-For such lands, the transaction value would be reduced by the value of those minerals.
+Rather this provision would modify standard appraisal practice by directing that the appraisal be completed without regard to the presence and any value contribution of minerals that are eligible for lease under the Mineral Leasing Act but are not currently leased.
+For such lands, the value increment attributable to the minerals will not be determined and will not contribute to the transaction value of the lands in the exchange.
 In exchange for this reduction in value, the State or its successors in interest to the property (by virtue of covenant language in Section 5(b)(4)(B)) would have to agree to pay the United States 50% of whatever bonus or rentals are paid to the State for any mineral development in the future; and an amount equal to the Federal royalties that would have otherwise been collected by any future mineral development conducted pursuant to the Mineral Leasing Act, minus amounts that would have otherwise been due to the State under Section 35 of that Act.

 This is a complicated methodology that departs from a standard appraisal and valuation practice.
-We note that currently under standard appraisals oil shale, the mineral that, in addition to oil and gas, is likely to be found in the unleased lands that would be convey to the State, does not factor into the value because there are no comparable oil shale transactions, or there is no reasonably foreseeable oil shale development on the property.
+We note that currently under standard appraisals oil shale, the mineral that, in addition to oil and gas, is likely to be found in the unleased lands that would be conveyed to the State, does not factor into the value because there are no comparable property transactions known to be driven by the economics of oil shale development, or there is no reasonably foreseeable oil shale development on the property.
 The result of using a standard appraisal process might therefore be that properties with significant oil shale resources will probably have no additional value attributed to them by virtue of the presence of this resource.
 This could lead to the criticism that the United States is "giving away" potentially millions of dollars in oil shale.
 The material purpose of the provisions contained in section 5(b)(4) is to address that risk by ensuring that the United States receives the value for any future oil shale or other leasable mineral development it would have received if the Federal government had retained the lands and leased them.